Interviews by NameOral Histories

 A lifelong Dallas resident, Greer did not vote for JFK in 1960 because he was Catholic but grew to support and admire him.
 In October 1963, she attended the Adlai Stevenson event on U.N.
 Day, which was marred by right-wing protests.
 Recorded August 14, 2003.

 Greer saw the Kennedy motorcade at the corner of Main and Harwood streets.
 His late mother, Edith Greer, worked at the Dal-Tex building near Dealey Plaza in 1963 and witnessed the Kennedy assassination on Elm Street.
 Although she never spoke to authorities, she did a video interview with researcher Larry Howard in the early 1990s.
 Recorded August 5, 2013.

 An Oak Cliff native, Griffin saw the presidential party arrive at Dallas Love Field on November 22, 1963.
 After the assassination he went to Parkland Memorial Hospital and briefly saw the inside of the Kennedy limousine.
 Recorded July 21, 2010.

 A Fort Worth native, Griffin was outside the Hotel Texas when the Kennedys arrived on November 21, 1963.
 At the height of the Civil Rights Movement, Griffin traveled across the country and became active with the Black Panthers.
-Recorded January 30, 2013.
+Recorded January 30, 2013, and February 8, 2014.